My Buyers' Plan

 Get Pre-Approval

-Early in the process, you’ll want to get pre-preapproval for a mortgage loan.
+Early in the process, you’ll want to get pre-approval for a mortgage loan.
 It enables you to move swiftly when you find the right home, especially when there are other interested buyers.
 It also indicates to the seller that you are serious and can afford to buy the property.
-A pre-approval is a simple calculation done by a mortgage lender that tells you the amount you’ll be able to finance through a loan and what your monthly payment will be.
+A pre-approval is a simple calculation done by a mortgage lender that tells you the amount you can finance through a loan and what your monthly payment will be.

 Documentation for Pre-approval